justjam2013/homebridge-virtual-accessories/README.md

 ## <!-- Thin separator line -->

 > [!CAUTION]
 > Version 3.3.1 breaks the Lock accessory.
-You will have to delete existing lock accessories and recreate them.
+You will have to delete existing Lock accessories and recreate them.

 ## <!-- Thin separator line -->